nimeshneema/William-Apple-Developer-Platform/Notes/Programming Mindset Thoughts.markdown

 -   It always helps and is recommended to have clarity of thought when programming.

--   A piece of code is an evolution of thought processess.
+-   A piece of code is an evolution of thought processes.
 It stats tiny but goes through a lot of changes and increments.
 Thus it is very difficult to gauge the thought process that led to the final output in the form of code.
 Code is just a means we use to manifest our ideas and thoughts.

 -   Don't use magic numbers.
 Make them explicit and clear.
 Or use devices such as symbolic constants or supporting (constant) variables (constant variables are a feature available in certain programming languages which lets us create a variable that can't have its value mutated after first assignment).
-Magic numbers may be hard to spot (differentiate from other occurances of the same number which are not magic number or a different magic number with the same face value).
+Magic numbers may be hard to spot (differentiate from other occurrences of the same number which are not magic number or a different magic number with the same face value).

 -   Be very precise and concise in the choice of words (talking about technical writing, not just code.
 You will be a much better programmer).

 -   Whenever in doubt, be explicit about usage of an operator and necessary bracketing in an expression.
-The compiler will compile the code anyways (as long as it is syntactically correct) and the computer will run the code anyways (as long as it is logically correct).
+The compiler will compile the code any-ways (as long as it is syntactically correct) and the computer will run the code any-ways (as long as it is logically correct).
 But we should strive to make it easy to read for others (including our own future self).

 -   How do you eat an elephant?
 One bite at a time (in small pieces).

-    Trying to eat an elephant in one go (trying to parse a complex expression or a feature in programming language in one shot) is both incredibly difficlut and an impossible thing to do.
+    Trying to eat an elephant in one go (trying to parse a complex expression or a feature in programming language in one shot) is both incredibly difficult and an impossible thing to do.

--   When learning a new programming language, until we have understood something, don't simply assume it to be something that we know from some other langauge.
+-   When learning a new programming language, until we have understood something, don't simply assume it to be something that we know from some other language.
 Don't assume unless formally learned.

--   In different contextes same thing (symbol, token, terminology) could mean differently even within the same programming language or the environement.
-It baffels one (unless you have a solid understanding of the fundamenal concepts).
+-   In different contexts same thing (symbol, token, terminology) could mean differently even within the same programming language or the environment.
+It baffles one (unless you have a solid understanding of the fundamental concepts).

     Enumeration in C sample code: